depicted-candela/TransitionalSQL/solutions/12_speedUnleash.md

 </p>
 <ul>
     <li>
-        <strong>Plan for query with `customerId` and `orderDate`:</strong> This is the most efficient use case.
-The optimizer performs an `INDEX RANGE SCAN` by seeking directly to the entries for `customerId = 9` and then scanning only the portion of that index block where `orderDate` is greater than the specified date.
+        <strong>Plan for query with <code>customerId</code> and <code>orderDate</code>:</strong> This is the most efficient use case.
+The optimizer performs an <code>INDEX RANGE SCAN</code> by seeking directly to the entries for <code>customerId = 9</code> and then scanning only the portion of that index block where <code>orderDate</code> is greater than the specified date.
     </li>
     <li>
-        <strong>Plan for query with `customerId` only:</strong> The index is still highly effective.
-The optimizer uses an `INDEX RANGE SCAN` on the leading column, `customerId`, to find all relevant orders.
+        <strong>Plan for query with <code>customerId</code> only:</strong> The index is still highly effective.
+The optimizer uses an <code>INDEX RANGE SCAN</code> on the leading column, <code>customerId</code>, to find all relevant orders.
     </li>
     <li>
-        <strong>Plan for query with `orderDate` only:</strong> The index is likely ignored in favor of a `TABLE ACCESS FULL`.
-Because the index is not sorted primarily by `orderDate`, Oracle cannot efficiently use it to satisfy this `WHERE` clause.
+        <strong>Plan for query with <code>orderDate</code> only:</strong> The index is likely ignored in favor of a <code>TABLE ACCESS FULL</code>.
+Because the index is not sorted primarily by <code>orderDate</code>, Oracle cannot efficiently use it to satisfy this <code>WHERE</code> clause.
 It would have to scan large portions of the index, which is often more costly than just scanning the table.
-This is the **most common pitfall** developers encounter with composite indexes.
+This is the <strong>most common pitfall</strong> developers encounter with composite indexes.
     </li>
 </ul>
 <h3>(ii) Disadvantages and Pitfalls</h3>